What Credit Score is Considered “Good”? What to know about Credit Scores

 How To Find Your Credit Score?

-Checking your annual credit report regularly is one of the most important habits to develop.
+Checking your annual credit report regularly is one of the most important financial habits to develop.
 This is especially true if you want to improve your credit score.
 By verifying your credit record, you’ll be able to check for errors and discrepancies and dispute them when applicable.

 Checking your credit reports will also help you to recognize signs of identity theft, which is becoming more prevalent.
 You can get your credit report at no cost once every 12 months from each of the three widely recognized credit bureaus (Equifax ®, Experian ® and TransUnion ®) from AnnualCreditReport.com.